 You do not want to miss this chili recipe.
 You know I am a sucker for one-to-one recipes, and that is precisely what this is.
 Some people like to use a crock pot for soups, but do yourself a favor and put your soups on the stove top.
-They are way more enjoyable that way and let all of the flavors meld together before you eat it.
+They are way more enjoyable that way, so let all of the flavors meld together before you eat it.

 This chili recipe is also best served with sweet Jiffy Cornbread.
 Don’t try anything else, just don’t. do. it.

-Around the holidays it can be difficult to carve out time not only to make dinner, but just sit down and eat around the table.
+Around the holidays, it can be difficult to carve out time not only to make dinner, but just sit down and eat around the table.
 If you sacrifice anything to the hustle and bustle of the season… don’t sacrifice table top time.
 It is so important to stop, slow down, and appreciate the moments of the season.
-During this time ask your family about their day, maybe do an Advent Study (Check out the one I’m doing here on the blog), put down your devices, turn off the TV and spend time talking to your family.
+During this time, ask your family about their day, and maybe do an Advent Study (Check out the one I’m doing here on the blog), put down your devices, turn off the TV and spend time talking to your family.
 You will thank me later (for the meal and for the advice).

 White Chicken Chili Recipe is the best dinner for a cold winter night… or just any night!
 You’ll love this one-to-one recipe that your family will devour!